-MINI has just launched an all-new, third-generation Cooper but so far all we’ve seen is the three-door Cooper Hardtop
+MINI has just launched an all-new Cooper hatch but so far all we’ve seen are the three-door Cooper Hardtop

-.
-That means we still need to see redesigned versions of MINI’s other models, such as the Clubman, Countryman and Cooper Convertible.
-We recently saw a concept for the new Clubman
+variants.
+That means we still need to see redesigned versions of MINI’s other models, such as the Clubman

 It doesn’t appear MINI will be pulling any surprises with the car; an automatic folding soft top will remain and the interior will be identical to the one fitted to the regular Cooper, which means MINI’s signature round clusters including the central display (pictured below).
 With the new generation, road speed and revs along with other key driving-related information is now shown in an instrument cluster mounted behind the steering wheel.